How Is Rolfing Different From Massage?

 Rolfing vs. Massage: What’s the Difference?

-At this stage, we saw what is Rolfing, the context behind it, the idea behind it, and what looks like a typical Rolfing session.
+At this stage, we saw what Rolfing is, the context behind it, the idea behind it, and what looks like a typical Rolfing session.
 So how would the variations between Rolfing and massage be summarized?

 Rolfing at its heart is systemic integration.
 When someone performs the Rolfing techniques they also operate to achieve structural integration within the body.
 This holistic image can vary from the approach taken during a bodywork session when the massage therapist focuses on a specific part of the body without realizing how it could influence the whole body’s “structural integration.”